Mutoxicated/HYPER/devlog.md

 ## Day 245

 Got sick so I didn't do much.
 Will work more on refining the theory design part of the game, as that doesn't require me to sit in a chair.
 I will just lay on my bed with my warm blanket and type and think stuff.

+## Day 246

+Even more sick than yesterday.
+I'm thinking less about HYPER and more about OVERDRIVE now.